Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Experiment

 \paragraph{Test-time adaptation with dual-task optimization.} The CLIP-Adapter \cite{adapter} proposed to fine-tune a linear probe on few samples for image recognition.
 Nevertheless, our test-time adaptation exhibits only marginal improvement when employed with the linear probe for $\omega$ optimization, due to poor random initialization.
-Therefore, we propose to use the text tokens to initiate the weights in this study.
+Therefore, we propose to use the text tokens to align with the weights in this study.
 Table \ref{tab:adapter} shows that our adapter optimized by the proposed dual tasks brings a great performance improvement compared to the linear probe.
 Additionally, we visualize the impact of running epochs on performance in Fig. \ref{epoch}.
-As the number of running epochs increases, our test-time adaptation shows a trend of convergence.
-While a slight performance decrease is observed as the number of iterations increases, it's important to note that test-time adaptation often involves a limited number of epochs due to time constraints.
-Considering the trade-off between performance and time cost, we exclusively run 5 epochs for test-time adaptation within our experiments.

-\paragraph{TFA vs. TTA} We show the patch tokens virtualisation of TFA and TTA processed by t-SNE \cite{van2008visualizing} in Figure \ref{tfa_tta}.
-In this case, TFA shows no tendency to some anomalous tokens, while TTA refines them to yield more precise results.
+As the number of running epochs increases, our TTA stategy shows a trend of convergence.
+While a slight performance decrease is observed with more iterations, it's important to note that TTA often involves a limited number of epochs due to time constraints.
+Considering the trade-off between performance and time cost, we exclusively run 5 epochs for TTA within our experiments.
+We show the patch tokens virtualisation of AnoCLIP and AnoCLIP+ (with TTA) processed by t-SNE \cite{van2008visualizing} in Fig. \ref{tfa_tta}.
+In this case, AnoCLIP shows no tendency to some anomalous tokens, while TTA refines them to yield more precise results.

 \paragraph{Model Efficiency.} In Table \ref{tab:time}, we present the zero-shot anomaly localization efficiency concerning performance and inference time.
-Our TFA for CLIP with only 1.4 ms increase in inference time exceeds the performance of WinCLIP, which is time-consuming because of the multi-scale window moving operation. polish this: TTA yields a significant performance boost at the cost of $3\times$ time consumption compared to TFA, while still more efficient than WinCLIP.
+Our AnoCLIP with only 1.4 ms increase in inference time exceeds the performance of WinCLIP, which is time-consuming because of the multi-scale window moving operation.
+AnoCLIP+ yields a significant performance boost at the cost of $3\times$ time consumption compared to AnoCLIP, while still more efficient than WinCLIP.

-\subsection{Limitations and conclusion}
+\section{Limitations and Conclusion}